Search available apps

 # Both work together

-tfgrid-compose list
+tfgrid-compose ps

 Deploy Same App Multiple Times¶

-# Deploy production WordPress from registry
+# Deploy production AI agent from registry

-# Deploy staging WordPress from local fork
+# Deploy staging AI agent from local fork

-tfgrid-compose up ./wordpress-staging
+tfgrid-compose up ./ai-agent-staging

 Troubleshooting¶